Makuragaeshi: Makuragaeshi that take lives

 There are also examples of legends that not merely pull pranks, but also take people's lives.

-In Kanazawa, Ishikawa Prefecture, it is said that at a certain residence, a makuragaeshi in the form of a beautiful woman would appear, but when the footwear (zōri) servant of that place was laughed at by this makuragaeshi in front of the residence, the servant fell unconscious right there and died just liked that.
+In Kanazawa, Ishikawa Prefecture, it is said that at a certain residence, a makuragaeshi in the form of a beautiful woman would appear, but when the footwear (zōri) servant of that place was laughed at by this makuragaeshi in front of the residence, the servant fell unconscious right there and died just like that.

 In Hidaka District, Wakayama Prefecture, it is said that there were 7 woodcutters cutting a large hinoki tree near the Komata river, and at night, while the 7 were sleeping, a tree spirit appeared and flipped their pillows, and all 7 died.
 There is a similar story in Wakayama where 8 woodcutters were trying to cut a momi tree, and they gave up midway because it couldn't be cut in one day, and the next day, the cut opening went back to how it was before.
 Thinking this strange, they kept watch over the tree at night, when they saw a wood spirit put woodchips in the cut.
 After this, the woodcutters would burn away all the scraps as they cut the tree, so they were able to finally finish cutting the tree.
 After doing so, one night, the wood spirit came to the woodcutters and flipped their pillows.
 However, one of the woodcutters was wholeheartedly chanting the Heart Sutra, so the wood spirit saw this one as devout, and went back without turning over this woodcutter's pillow.
 It is said that next morning, all of the other 7 died.